ARTS-Laboratory/paper-TDA-embankment-monitoring/Toy-example/README.md

  Note: The features are also saved as a CSV file in the directory.

- Another code is developed: "TDA-features with graph-3" to demonstrate the overall and normalize the value of features over several different numbers of sampling points to capture the convergence ration of each feature.
+ ** Another code is developed: "TDA-features with graph-3" to demonstrate the overall and normalize the value of features over several different numbers of sampling points to capture the convergence ratio of each feature.

+ ** To illustrate the changes in features with respect to each other, a grid plot was created using "Abnormalities_Features.py."
+This script accepts an input file from the Data folder to plot all features.